2u3bit/Security_research_notes/Day4_Part 2_MITRE _ATLAS _TECHNIQUES: AI-Powered Social Engineering Attack.md

 AI can craft highly personalized scams, generate convincing fake identities, and even engage in realistic conversations using chatbots.

-Imagine receiving a video call from your CEO, urgently instructing you to transfer funds to a new account to finalize a crucial business deal.
+Imagine receiving a phone call from your CEO, urgently instructing you to transfer funds to a new account to finalize a crucial business deal.
 Everything—from the voice and mannerisms to the background—appears entirely genuine.

 In reality, this is not your CEO but a highly sophisticated deepfake created by cyber criminals using artificial intelligence.
 This scenario exemplifies a rising threat in cybersecurity: AI-driven social engineering attacks.